-Connect the piano with the synthesizer, drum machine, sequencer or other MIDI devices that are capable of sending data on different MIDI channels.
+Connect the piano with synthesizer, drum machine, sequencer or other MIDI devices that are capable of sending data on different MIDI channels.

-As in the illustration, you can play the strings voice on the C - 56M's keyboard along with the PIANO II voice that is being played by the sequencer.
-Additional parts can be played with drum voices on a drum machine and voices on a multi-timbral synthesizer by assigning different MIDI channels to different voices.
+As in the illustration, you can play the STRINGS voice on the C-35's keyboard with E.PIANO voice that is being played by a sequencer.
+Additional parts can be played with drums voices on a drum machine andvoices on a multi-timbral synthesizer by assigning different MIDI channels to different voices.

-Select the appropriate MIDI channel numbers for each of the voices.
-In this example, the $C-56\,\text{M}$'s keyboard is assigned to MIDI channel 12.
-MIDI channels 1-9 are assigned to guitar, bass, organ, brass and other voices on the synthesizer.
-Channel 10 is assigned for drums and percussion voices on the drum machine.
+Select the appropriate MIDI channel numbers for each of the voices.In this example, the C - 35's keyboard is assigned to the MIDI channel 12.
+The MIDI channels 1 - 9, are assigned for guitar, bass, organ, brass and other voices on the synthesizer.

+Channel 10, 11 is assigned for drums and percussion voices on the drum machine.

-- received on channels 1 to 9 on the multi-timbral synthesizer. - The voice for each channel can be changed by sending program change data. - Each channel operates independently not only for note and voice messages, but also for CONTROL CHANGE messages as well, such as pedal movements. - The total number of notes sounding on the C-56M at any given time is the total number of sound sources available on the piano (thirty-two notes).
-Therefore, a maximum of thirty-two notes can be played on the C-56M (including the notes you play on the piano and the notes played from the external sequencer), regardless of the number of voices you select to play.
+- The voice for each channel can be changed by sending program change data. - Each channel operates independently not only for note and voice messages, but also for CONTROL CHANGE messages as well, such as pedal movements. - The total number of notes sounding at any given time is the total number of sound sources (16) available on the C-35.
+The refore,up to 16 notes can be played altogether (including the notes you play on the C-35 and the notes played from the external device), regardless of the number of voices you select to play.